-Over the next five years, the OPC will take action to reduce the long-term risks to infrastructure and other coastal development, coastal access, public safety, and public health that will result from climate-related changes in storm events, SLR, coastal flooding, and shoreline erosion.
+Over the next five years, the OPC will take action to reduce the long-term risks to public safety, public health, infrastructure, coastal access, and other coastal development, coastal access, public safety, and public health, that will result from climate-related changes in storm events, SLR, coastal flooding, and shoreline erosion.
 The primary focus will be implementing actions identified in the Council's March 2011 resolution on sea-level rise.
 The OPC will continue to coordinate, and work in collaboration with, the inter-agency CO-CAT in accomplishing the objectives below.
-Through these actions, the OPC will help ensure that decision-makers throughout California have the tools, information, and guidance that they need to successfully develop
+Through these actions, the OPC will help ensure that decision-makers throughout California have the tools, information, and guidance that they need to successfully develop and implement coastal adaptation plans.
+The OPC should develop methods to highlight and publicize the most successful adaptation strategies and plans related to coastal flooding, inundation, habitat loss, and shoreline erosion caused by climate change and related sea-level rise.